shynaitady/Snake-Game/README.md

 ## Encapsulation:
 Encapsulation is about bundling the data (attributes) and methods that operate on the data into a single unit or class.
 It also restricts direct access to some of an object’s components, which can prevent the accidental modification of data:
-- In your classes, data like rect, direction, size, segments, and methods that modify these data (move(), control(), check_food(), etc.) are encapsulated within the respective class.
+- In the classes, data like rect, direction, size, segments, and methods that modify these data (move(), control(), check_food(), etc.) are encapsulated within the respective class.
 For instance, the Snake class encapsulates the details about snake segments, movement direction, and scoring, exposing only necessary methods to manipulate these details in a controlled way.
 ``` ruby
 class Food(GameObject):
     def __init__(self, game, food_type='normal'):